corewall/corelyzer/scenegraph/README.md

 The generated `scenegraph.dll` will be placed in the `scenegraph/dist` directory.

-#### Native Build with Visual Studio 2008
+#### Native Build with Visual Studio

-Required libraries and headers are included in `scenegraph/deps/win64`.
-Open `win32/vs2008/libscenegraph.vcproj` in Visual Studio 2008 and Rebuild Solution.
-If all goes well, scenegraph.dll will be found in the Debug or Release subdirectory.
+Microsoft provides [free Community Editions of Visual Studio](https://visualstudio.microsoft.com/vs/community/), allowing developers to build the scenegraph DLL natively without the added expense of the Visual Studio IDE.

+This method produces a scenegraph DLL that requires dependent DLLs `pthreadVC2.dll libpng16.dll tiff.dll` in the same dir as `scenegraph.dll` for `Corelyzer.exe` to launch.

+Required headers, libraries, and prebuilt DLLs can be found in `scenegraph/deps/x64`.

+##### Build scenegraph in Visual Studio
+Open `scenegraph/win32/vstudio/scenegraph.sln` in Visual Studio.

+Select the `Project > Properties` menu item to view the project's Property Pages:
+In `C/C++ > General`, update the paths in `Additional Include Directories` to those of your installed JDK.
+In `Linker > General`, update the paths in `Additional Library Directories` to those of your installed JDK.

+Select the Release/x64 configuration and build scenegraph.
+Ignore the many warnings.
+(If they really bother you, PRs are welcomed!)

+`scenegraph.dll` will be found in the `scenegraph/win32/vstudio/x64/Release` directory.

+To use, copy `scenegraph.dll` and the dependent DLLs (`pthreadVC2.dll libpng16.dll tiff.dll`) from `scenegraph/deps/x64` into a dir alongside `Corelyzer.exe`.

+If the Debug/x64 configuration is selected, be sure to use the provided debug libpng DLL (`libpng16d.dll`, note the extra `d`) instead of release, or Corelyzer will crash at launch.

 ### Linux

 The following steps result in a working build of Scenegraph on a on Ubuntu LTS 18.04.4 "Bionic Beaver" and 20.04.1 "Focal Fossa".

 **NOTE**: Corelyzer is known to crash when launched on Ubuntu virtual machines with kernel version 5.4+.
 This can be resolved by disabling hardware acceleration in the VM.